 What do you find most fascinating about your work?

-That it changes with each work, and on the other hand it follows the same patterns.
+It changes with each work, and on the other hand it follows the same patterns.
 If I try to repeat something that I liked for work, it will turn out differently, and become a different process.
 I understand it as a continuous development.

 A few words about your favorite creation?